-is an open-ended, nonlinear game focused on realistic medieval warfare that combines deep RPG elements with strategy management, exploration of the game world, and full real-time combat.
-It solely offers singleplayer and the player only directly controls a single character, co-operating or fighting against AI-controlled NPCs.
+DescriptionMount&Blade is an open-ended, nonlinear game focused on realistic medieval warfare that combines RPG elements with strategy management, exploration of the game world, and full real-time combat.
+It solely offers single player and the player only directly controls a single character, co-operating or fighting against AI-controlled non-player characters (NPCs).
 There are no fantasy elements such as fictional creatures or magic.
-Despite the game's size, it is created by a small, Turkish team and the beta version was already made available freely for many years.

-The game offers only a skeletal structure in terms of plot and then leaves it to the player to explore the environment and participate in the events.
-There are no cut-scenes or scripted sequences that nudge the player towards a certain direction.
-From a large 3d overhead map the player is free to visit any part of the game world in semi-turn-based fashion, attacking or protecting caravans, visiting castles, raiding towns or taking part in sieges (technically up to 1,000 units on the battlefield).
-It is also possible to capture opponents, keep them as prisoners and eventually sell them as slaves.
+The game offers only a skeletal structure in terms of plot and then leaves it to the player to freely explore the environment and participate in the events.
+There are no cut-scenes nor scripted sequences that nudge the player towards a certain direction, however an ultimate goal to conquer the land is supported.
+From a large 3D overhead map, the player is free to visit any part of the game world in semi-turn-based fashion.
+This includes visiting towns, castles, and villages; encountering and conversing with NPCs, such as wandering farmers, warlords, and caravans; and also combat related activities such as raiding villages, attacking bandits and other lords, or participating in town and castle sieges.

 Because of the open gameplay however, it is also possible to approach it as a strategical and political game, avoiding combat altogether.
 At the start of the game the player needs to construct a history for the protagonist based on a number of choices, choose a faction and determine the look.
 While playing experience is earned to improve characteristics such as basic attributes (strength, agility, intelligence or charisma), a large amount of basic skills (both personal and relating to the party) and certain proficiencies.
 These can be individually determined for each of the party members.
 There are also unusual skills such as tracking, spotting, prisoner management and surgery.
 Furthermore the skill tree is multi-tiered, where higher skills effect lower ones, rule them out based on certain choices, or enhance them.